include-dcc/include-dbt-sandbox/docs/guides/running-models-in-airflow.md

 # How to Run dbt in Airflow

-This guide discusses how dbt models may be run in airflow and the file configuration that is needed to run those models.
+This guide discusses how dbt models may be run in Airflow and the file configuration that is needed to run those models.

 ## How Airflow Runs dbt Models